 It’s easy to copy a job description from another organization.
 But posting a job advertisement that looks like every other employer won’t help you hire someone terrific.

 It’s easy to make a list of job duties and responsibilities.
-But your ideal candidates probably won’t find that laundry list very interesting, and won’t apply.
+But your ideal candidates probably won’t find that laundry list very interesting or apply.

 The purpose of a job description is to be clear about what is expected of someone in the job, and that’s important.
 But most employers ALSO use the description as their job advertising.
 And that’s a mistake.